 “Please help me identify this bird – it was feeding at my Thistle Seed feeder, even upside down.
 Also, fed at the Sunflower seed feeder, too.
 The location is Long Island, New York.”

 – Charles Goodman, a.k.a.
 Professor G

-Our team of birding experts jumped on the chance to help Professor G identify this bird.
-What can we say?
-Finding an out-of-range bird is exciting!
+Our team of birding experts were happy to help Professor G identify this bird, featured in the photos below.
+Finding an out-of-range bird is exciting for everyone trying to identify the bird!
 Here’s how our team responded:

 Thank you for the beautiful photographs and the fun challenge.
 You are very lucky to have such an exotic foreign guest at your feeder!
 This beautiful bird is the European Goldfinch (Carduelis carduelis), native to Europe, North Africa, and central Asia.
 The European Goldfinch has been introduced to other areas, such as southern Australia, New Zealand, and even the US.
 About 100 years ago these birds were established on Long Island, but those colonies died out and now they’re considered rare in North America.
 In recent years, there have been many sightings of them in the Mid-West where they are believed to be nesting.
 They are hardy birds and able to withstand cold winters.
 Like their American cousins, these little birds like sunflower and nyjer seed, so you may be able to keep this visitor around for a while!
 I would encourage you to report the sighting to your local Audubon Society.

 Scroll down to see the photos Professor G shared with us.
 Photo © AlphaGeeks@Optonline.net / Painter with Light.